DKT69/pangolin-managment-bot/README.md

-# This project is fork by HHF Technology for Pangolin self-hosters
+# This project is fork by HHF Technology for Pangolin

 # Pangolin Discord Bot